Festival Booking Terms and Conditions

 Treat everyone’s property, space and time with respect

 - Entry for paying participants is from the advertised first day of the event at 10am. which is Wednesday.
 Those arriving earlier will be turned away.

-- If you have pre-purchased your ticket(s) you need to have the Buddhafield receipt (not the e-mail confirmation of payment from an external on-line payment processing platform) as evidence of this with you when you arrive at the Ticket Office.
+- If you have pre-purchased your ticket(s) you need to have the barcode sent to you by Ticketsellers.
+This is released on 3rd July 2024 and may take up to 24 hours to arrive.
+Please bring it with you on a device or as a printout.
 Check your e-mail and spam folder in good time before arriving if you think you haven’t received proof of purchase.
 We reserve the right to turn you away if we don’t have evidence of pre-purchase.

 - We book our crew well in advance, so bringing someone along in the hope that they'll get a volunteer place when they arrive at the site will mean they have to pay for a ticket, or if we have sold out, get turned away.

 - Only crew with an official wristband and / or event meal ticket are allowed into the crew dining area.

 - No child under the age of 16 is allowed in a communal kitchen of a catering operation (including the Crew Servery).
 No child under the age of 16 is allowed in the serving areas of the Crew Servery at any time unless accompanied by an adult.